-What are the steps involved in running a simulation in nTopology?
+What are the steps involved in running a simulation (or analysis) in nTopology?

 Simulations are a powerful tool, enabling you to use the results directly in your design by utilizing fields.
 From simple to complex, simulations follow a basic format.
 The image below represents the minimum setup for a simulation to run.